frootlab/rian/docs/install.rst

 Update the development branch
 -----------------------------

-Once you have cloned the Nemoa GitHub repository onto a local directory, you can update it anytime by running a ``git pull`` in this directory::
+Once you have cloned the Rian GitHub repository onto a local directory, you can update it anytime by running a ``git pull`` in this directory::

     $ git pull